Marshals Service arrests Alabama man accused of attempted murder of Fayetteville police officer

-FAYETTEVILLE -- The U.S. Marshals Service on Friday arrested Marcus Ford in connection with attempted capital murder after a May 10 incident in which Ford reportedly hit a Fayetteville police officer with a vehicle while fleeing from police.
+FAYETTEVILLE -- A man accused of hitting a Fayetteville police officer with a vehicle while fleeing from police earlier this month was arrested Friday on a charge of attempted capital murder.

-Ford, 25, of Alabaster, Ala., was arrested without incident around 2 p.m.
+Marcus Ford, 25, of Alabaster, Ala., was arrested about 2 p.m.
 Friday in Birmingham, Ala., by officers with the U.S. Marshals Service Gulf Coast Regional Fugitive Task Force.

-Cory Thomas, supervisory deputy U.S. marshal with the Marshals Service Western Arkansas Fugitive Task Force, said Ford is being held in Birmingham on a warrant for attempted capital murder pending extradition to Arkansas.
+Cory Thomas, supervisory deputy U.S. marshal with the Marshals Service Western Arkansas Fugitive Task Force, said Ford is being held in Birmingham on an attempted capital murder warrant pending extradition to Arkansas.

 Thomas said the investigation ranged from near the Canadian border to Florida before Ford was finally found.